Report on Government Services 2020

 Guiding principles for the Report

 Along with the conceptual approach, the guiding principles provide the basis for reporting performance across service areas (box 1.1).
 There are often trade-offs that need to be made across the principles; for example, between the accuracy of data and their timeliness.
 Sometimes data that are provided in a timely manner have had less time to undergo rigorous validation.
 The approach in the Report is to publish imperfect data that is available, where it is fit for purpose, with the necessary caveats.
 This approach allows increased scrutiny of the data and reveals the gaps in critical information, providing the foundation for developing better data over time.
-Important information about data quality is included in the relevant chapters and attachment tables.
+Important information about data quality is included in the relevant sections and attachment tables.
 More information on data quality for some indicators and measures is available from external data providers including the ABS and AIHW.
 Data Quality Statements for National Agreement indicators and datasets maintained by the AIHW can be accessed here:

 Box 1.1 — Guiding principles for the Report